abhishekarya1/Hash-Define-myNotes/content/linux/boot.md

 _Reference_: [How grub2 works on a MBR partitioned disk and GPT partitioned disk?](https://superuser.com/a/1166518)

 ### 3 - Kernel
 Kernel needs a temporary filesystem with core essential drivers to load other drivers.
 The temporary filesystem used was **initrd** (initial ram disk).
-Nowadays we use **initramfs**, no need to locate initrd.
+Nowadays we use **initramfs**, which is simpler and safer.

-Kernel stores all logs in a **kernel ring buffer** that can be viewed later with `dmesg` command.
+Kernel stores all logs in a **kernel ring buffer** (self storing) that can be viewed after booting into the system with `dmesg` command.

 **NOTE**: A kernel is also a program afterall!
 So, it is not uncommon to download and compile the kernel and configure it such that it appears in GRUB menu and we can boot into it.